DenKrysos/DenKr_essentials/README.md

 - Some additional "auxiliary" functions (Framework Initialization, check system-endianess, helpful debug-print, macro/function overloading and whatnot)

 This collection is nicely integrated into the Framework "DenKrement"

+As a NOTE: I personally use <Eclipse> as IDE.
+With this you can Link to one and the same Copy of "DenKr_essentials" from different Projects.